yoyoktriwicaksono/mean/expressapp2/README.txt

-use this in node command promp to run the app :
+use this in node command prompt to run the app :
 1. npm install
 2. node server